dadkins20/aws-robomaker-deepracer/README.md

 phase, no new commands are sent to the car, meaning it will appear as if it is stopped, spinning in circles, or drifting off aimlessly.

-###### When running training you see an error similar to `GPG error: http://packages.osrfoundation.org trusty InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 67170598AF249743`
+###### When running training you see an error similar to:
+`GPG error: http://packages.osrfoundation.org trusty InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 67170598AF249743`

 You are missing the key needed to run Gazebo.
 Read this [article](https://askubuntu.com/questions/611221/gpg-error-http-packages-osrfoundation-org).